biasedbit/curl-ios-build-scripts/README.md

 For development on iOS, the first one is recommended - allows you to run the app on both the simulator and the physical devices.

-When you're about to build the final release (to submit to the app store), you should use the third one -
+When you're about to build the final release (to submit to the app store), you should use the third one, as it is slightly smaller in size.

 > **ProTip™**
 > Use different build targets, and include different variations of the above files in each of them so this process is automatic.